Bilingual Kids Code mix and it’s ok!

-Why bilingual kids mix languages and what you can do to help them.
+Why bilingual kids mix languages (code mixing), and what you can do to help them.

 “Mummy look at the train, it’s going molto veloce” says my two year old, mixing his languages, English and Italian.
 Sometimes he even says things like “Mummy, can I have the spoon blue?
 Using English, but with Italian grammar.
 It’s been quite a common occurrence since he started to talk.
 His older brother was the same at this age, I would constantly hear him start a sentence in English, and finish it in Italian.
 I had to remind him of the English words that he needed.